-- $60,000 Western Australian Writer's Fellowship won by bestselling young adult author A.J.
-Betts
+- $60,000 Western Australian Writer's Fellowship won by bestselling author and frequent State Library researcher Amanda Curtin

-The winners of the 2018 Premier's Book Awards were announced at the State Library of Western Australia tonight, marking the beginning of a new era for the annual awards.
+The winners of the 2019 Western Australian Premier's Book Awards were announced at the State Library of Western Australia tonight.
+The ceremony was held in conjunction with the induction of the newest member of the Western Australian Writers Hall of Fame.

-The major winner was A.J.
-Betts, who won the $60,000 Western Australian Writer's Fellowship.
-Betts will utilise the Fellowship to write a young adult novel focusing on a teenage band trying to record a song to enter the Triple J Unearthed High competition.
+The night's major winner was Amanda Curtin, who won the $60,000 Western Australian Writer's Fellowship.
+Amanda will utilise the Fellowship to work on a literary historical fiction set in Western Australia during the 1890s gold rush.

-The Daisy Utemorrah Award for the Unpublished Indigenous Junior and Young Adult Writing Award was open to Indigenous writers from across Australia and was won by Gunai woman, Kirli Saunders for her moving story in verse for children, Mother Speaks.
-This award was administered and funded by Broome-based Indigenous publisher Magabala Books with support from the Department of Local Government, Sport and Cultural Industries.
+The Daisy Utemorrah Award for Unpublished Indigenous Junior and Young Adult Fiction was open to indigenous writers from across Australia, and was won by Teela May Reid for Our Matriarchs Matter.
+This award was administered and funded by Broome-based indigenous publisher Magabala Books with support from the Department of Local Government, Sport and Cultural Industries.

-The Premier's Book Awards are the state's peak awards for writers and focus on supporting Western Australian writers, with a major Fellowship awarded for the first time.
+The Premier's Book Awards are Western Australia's peak awards for writers and focus on supporting Western Australian writers, with a major Fellowship awarded for the second time.
+At $60,000, the Western Australian Writer's Fellowship is one of the most valuable awards in Australian arts.

 Comments attributed to Culture and the Arts Minister David Templeman:

-"I urge all Western Australians to support our local writers by checking out the winners and those on the shortlist of these important awards."
+"I urge the Western Australian community to support our local writers, and a good place to start is with the winners and those on the shortlist of these important awards."